mikeal/response/README.md

 r.error(new Error('Uh Oh!'), 501).pipe(res)
 ```

-In addition, errors on the stream piped to `response` will be passed through the same API and are accesssible in `views`.
+In addition, errors emitted on the stream piped to `response` will be passed through the same API and are accesssible in `views`.

 ## gzip and deflate compression